meesam4687/fetch-discord-messages/README.md

 # Fetch Discord Messages
-This will allow you to fetch all messages from a discord channel\n
+This will allow you to fetch all messages from a discord channel <br>
 Installation:
 ```
 npm i fetch-discord-messages